vmware-private-ai/VMware-generative-ai-reference-architecture/LLM-fine-tuning-example/README.md

 First you need to install the NVIDIA driver for Ubuntu 22.04.
 - From the graphical interface, launch the `Software and Updtes` application.
-Select the `Additional Drivers` tab and from the `NVIDIA Corporation` section pick the driver that is labeled as `(propietary, tested)`.
+Select the `Additional Drivers` tab and from the `NVIDIA Corporation` section pick the driver that is labeled as
+- `(propietary, tested)`.
 When building this working example, we picked `driver 535`.
 After selecting the driver, the system will get reconfigured.
+Even if you are
-Even if you're no asked to do so, it is convenient to reboot the OS with the command:
+- not asked to do so, it is convenient to reboot the OS with the command:
 ```azure
 reboot
 ```